The Eigenlearning Framework: A Conservation Law Perspective on Kernel Regression and Wide Neural Networks

 We now factor $\TD$ into two matrices as

 Unlike $\TD$, the matrix $\Z$ has the advantage of being symmetric and containing only one factor of $\Lambdab$.
-Our approach will be to study the second-order statistics of $\Z$, which will trivially give these statistics for $\TD$.
-Examining our expression for $\E{}{\TD}$, we find that the expectation of $\Z$ is
+We will find the second-order statistics of $\Z$, which will trivially give these statistics for $\TD$.
+From Equation \ref{eqn:T_mean}, we find that the expectation of $\Z$ is

-We also define a modified $\Z$-matrix $\ZU \equiv \Phib \left( \Phib^T \U^T \Lambdab \U \Phib \right)^{-1} \Phib^T$, where $\U$ is an orthogonal $M \times M$ matrix.
+We also define a modified $\Z$-matrix $\ZU \equiv \Phib \left( \Phib^\top \U^\top \Lambdab \U \Phib \right)^{-1} \Phib^\top$, where $\U$ is an orthogonal $M \times M$ matrix.
 Because the measure over which $\Phib$ is averaged is rotation-invariant, we can equivalently average over $\tilde{\Phib} \equiv \U \Phib$ with the same measure, giving

 It is similarly the case that